parker-macdonald/arctos/docs/docs.md

 ### Exporting and Importing Schedule Files

 On the match setup page, under Utilities, there are "Export Schedule" and "Import Schedule" buttons.
+These allow you to export .toml files containing your schedule!
+You can upload this later to get your current schedule back, or even upload it to future tournaments you make.

+this file includes:

+ - match types, times, and teams (as tags or references)
+ - tags
+ - fields

+this file *does not include*:
+ - match results
+ - match statuses
+ - tag updates
+ - true start/end times
+ - points
+ - etc

+In addition, when you upload this, it will reset all the dependency updates and tag updates, so you'll have to click "update all dependencies" again and update all your tags again to the correct teams.

 ---